vuejs/apollo/packages/docs/src/guide-composable/query.md

 ))
 ```

-This is even more useful if we want to use this `users` array `Ref` in multiple places in our `setup` function!
+This is even more useful if we want to use the `users` array `Ref` in multiple places in our `setup` function!

 ## Variables